marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Compared to OWASP and their Top Ten 2017 ( https://www.owasp.org/index.php/Top_10_2017-Top_10 ) here may be the next ones:

 <b>Broken Authentication</b> <strong>||</strong> <b>Sensitive Data Exposure</b>
-<br /><sub>"Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users' identities temporarily or permanently."</sub>
+<br /><sub>"Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users' identities temporarily or permanently."</sub><br />
+<sub>"Many web applications and APIs do not properly protect sensitive data.
+Attackers may steal or modify such weakly protected data.
+Sensitive data may be compromised without extra protection, such as encryption at rest or in transit, and requires special precautions when exchanged with the browser."</sub>
 <br /><pre>as OWASP A2 and OWASP A3</pre>

 There is totally not a proper work with passwords (encryption or hashing is missing; and not encrypted passwords are stored);